tomaszbujnowicz/shopify-slater-tailwindcss/README.md

-# 🚀 Shopify Theme Slater + TailwindCSS with PurgeCSS
+# 🚀 Shopify Starter Theme + TailwindCSS with PurgeCSS

 **First of all, big thank your for guys at The Couch for creating Shopify development toolkit called [Slater](https://github.com/the-couch/slater).
 Special thanks goes to Kevin.**